jack27121/STANNcam/readme.md

 ## Features 💡

-**STANNcam** is an easy to use camera object, and collection of associated scripts.
+**STANNcam** is an easy to use camera and resolution manager object, and collection of associated scripts.
 Here's a list of features
 - Upscaling, you can have a small game resolution and then upscale it, to allow pixel-perfect visuals
 - Independant Game and GUI resolution, you can have a tiny game resolution and high quality GUI resolution.
 - Following mode, if specified the camera will follow an object around, most commonly used to follow the player around in your game